Ferase/dnh-ph3sx/README.md

 This is a simple [Visual Studio Code][vs-code] extension that adds some features to make developing [Touhou Danmakufu][touhou-danmakufu] scripts more comfortable.

+## Note

+This is a modified version of the original [DNH VSCode extension by Michael Serajnik](https://github.com/imtbl/dnh) that contains updates for ph3sx.
+All original code for this extension was made by [mserajnik][maintainer-url] and all I did was add all of the new features and functions ph3sx into the existing files.

+This fork will be actively maintained as ph3sx is updated and changes/fixes/etc. are found and made to the plugin.
+All of the below descripts have been modified to include new features, though the majority of their content hasn't been changed as to retain the original documentation of this plugin by the original creator.

-It currently features:
+The plugin currently features:

 + Syntax highlighting
-+ Code completion for ph3 engine library functions, headers, routines and shot/item data
++ Code completion for ph3sx engine library functions, headers, routines and shot/item data
-+ On-Demand documentation for ph3 engine library functions, headers, routines and shot/item data (on hover)
++ On-Demand documentation for ph3sx engine library functions, headers, routines and shot/item data (on hover)
 + A variety of useful snippets